payya4/CRISPR_Genomics_Analysis_Pipeline/README.md

 - Links to websites/github pages associated with the tools/software used
     - Links contain info on usage and installation

-# Software_and_Tools.md

-Provides usage and installation information for all tools and software used.

 # Credits and Acknowledgments